 Dandruff in severe conditions may trigger hair fall.
 In a published study, the association can be seen in which as compared to 50-100 normal people, the rate of shed hair in dandruff sufferers found was 100-300.
 In some cases, dandruff also leads to alterations in the exogen phase (This phase leads to the release of the telogen club and results in hair shedding) and hair eclipse phenomenon.
 Therefore, it is essential to tackle dandruff as soon as possible.

 However, dandruff doesn’t disappear itself.
-The most efficient approach to get rid of dandruff is the implementation of a good quality anti-dandruff and anti-hair fall shampoos.
+The most efficient approach to get rid of dandruff is the implementation of a good dandruff treatment with quality anti dandruff and anti hair fall shampoos.

-So, which shampoo is best for dandruff and hair fall?
+So, which is the best shampoo for dandruff and hair fall in india?

-An ideal anti-hair fall and anti-dandruff shampoo should be sulfate, paraben and silicone-free as these chemicals may harm the hair to a great extent.
+An ideal anti-hair fall and anti dandruff shampoo for men & women should be sulfate, paraben and silicone-free as these chemicals may harm the hair to a great extent.

 But, why the shampoo comprising sulfates, paraben and silicones should not be used as these helps to clean the hair thoroughly and effectively?

 For many supermarket shampoos, sulfates like sodium dodecyl sulfate are the main ingredients as these ingredients easily mix with water and produce foam and remove dirt effectively.